 In the NSW CTP and LTCS Schemes neuropsychological assessment is conducted predominantly for clinical purposes and may provide information on recovery, prognosis and rehabilitation.
 Assessment reports may also be used for medico-legal and claims management purposes.
 However, an assessment required for treatment and rehabilitation purposes takes priority.

-These Guidelines have been developed by the Motor Accidents Authority (MAA) as the statutory corporation that regulates the NSW Motor Accidents Scheme in the provision of the CTP Scheme in partnership with the Lifetime Care and Support Authority (LTCSA) which administers the LTCSS.
+These Guidelines have been developed by the statutory corporation that regulates the NSW Motor Accidents Scheme in the provision of the CTP Scheme in partnership with the Lifetime Care and Support Authority (LTCSA) which administers the LTCSS.

 The purpose of the Guidelines are to provide a reference for all parties to ensure that neuropsychological assessments for injured people who are CTP claimants and LTCSS participants are conducted in a manner that: